tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Specification

-INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificNameID is EMPTY; COMPLIANT if (1) dwc:scientificNameID is a validly formed LSID, or (2) dwc:scientificNameID is a validly formed URN with at least NID and NSS present, or (3) dwc:scientificNameID is in the form scope:value, or (4) dwc:scientificNameID is a validly formed URI with host and path where path consists of more than just "/"; otherwise NOT_COMPLIANT
+INTERNAL_PREREQUISITES_NOT_MET if dwc:scientificNameID is bdq:Empty; COMPLIANT if (1) dwc:scientificNameID is a validly formed LSID, or (2) dwc:scientificNameID is a validly formed URN with at least NID and NSS present, or (3) dwc:scientificNameID is in the form scope:value, or (4) dwc:scientificNameID is a validly formed URI with host and path where path consists of more than just "/"; otherwise NOT_COMPLIANT

 ### Information Elements